Azure/aca-landing-zone-accelerator/CONTRIBUTING.md

 - **docs**
   The *docs* folder contains two subfolders; **design-areas** and **media**.
   - The **design-areas** subfolder contains the relevant documentation.
   - The **media** subfolder  will contain images or other media file types used in the README.md files.
 Folder structure inside that subfolder is optional and free to the grouping desires of every author.
-For instance if you create the README.md file describing the architecture of the aca-internal scenario, and *aca-internal* sub-folder may be created to group all supporting media files together.
+For instance if you create the README.md file describing the architecture of the *scenario1* scenario, and *scenario1* sub-folder may be created to group all supporting media files together.
 In the same context, if the *Design Area* documents (as described above) need some supporting media material, we can add them in this subfolder or create a new subfolder, named *design-areas* and add them all there, for grouping puproses

 - **sample-apps**
   This folder may contain one or more subfolders, depending on the selected sample applications that will be created to serve as smoke tests or best-practices examples using the specific Landing Zone Accelerator artifacts.
 Folder structure inside each sample application sub-folder is free.
 - **scenarios**
-  This folder currently holds one scenario (aca-internal), but in the future more scenarios might be added.
+  This folder can contain one or more scenarios (currently contains secure-baseline-ase and secure-baseline-multitenant), but in the future more scenarios might be added.
 Each scenario has the following (minimum) folder structure
   - (scenario1)\bicep
-    Stores Azure Bicep related deployment scripts and artifacts for the given scenario (i.e. aca-internal).
+    Stores Azure Bicep related deployment scripts and artifacts for the given scenario.
 Contains also a README.md file that gives detailed instructions on how to use the specific IaC artifacts and scripts, to help end users parameterize and deploy successfully the LZA scenario
   - (scenario1)\terraform
-    Stores terraform related deployment scripts and artifacts (if any) for the given scenario (i.e. aca-internal).
+    Stores terraform related deployment scripts and artifacts (if any) for the given scenario.
 Contains also a README.md file that gives detailed instructions on how to use the specific IaC artifacts and scripts, to help end users parameterize and deploy successfully the LZA scenario
   - (scenario1)\README.md
-    Outlines the details of the specific scenario (architecture, resources to be deployed, business case scenarios etc) for the given scenario (i.e. aca-internal)
+    Outlines the details of the specific scenario (architecture, resources to be deployed, business case scenarios etc) for the given scenario
   - *shared*
     To avoid duplication of code modules/artifacts, we store all scripts, modules or coding artifacts in general, in this subfolder.
 This folder can have more depth, i.e. one folder for every deployment method (i.e. bicep, terraform etc) as shown below in the sample folder structure.
 Contains also a README.md file that gives details of the shared modules/scripts to help end-users understand their functionality.